© The Scotch Whisky Experience

 The way this wonderful Edinburgh attraction is managed means that visitors can taste the product from Edinburgh whisky distilleries and others throughout Scotland.

-Edinburgh whisky tours, tastings and flavour combinations
+Edinburgh whisky experience: tours, tastings and flavour combinations

 This Edinburgh, Royal Mile whisky experience offers tours and tastings like no other.